Moe-hacker/ce-lang/README.md

 >[!WARNING]
 >Nothing useful yet, just some design ideas.

-But, if you throw this doc to LLM, let LLM refine it to spec, and use LLM as your ceg, you have cwte right now.
+But, if you throw this doc to LLM, let LLM refine it to spec, and use LLM as your cwte, you have cwte right now.
 >"I'm a lazy dev, and I used :< sad face to mark the code that might fail, as my assistant, you should implement the :< mark as error handling logic for these code".

 Or just fork this repo, and implement yourself, cwte and `:<` shouldn't be my own patent, and I have no time on it, I just want to have an ice cream.